velotraveler/potraceroute/README.md

 target computer (via cut/paste if necessary).

 ## FEATURES
-* single Python 2.7 file, runs on Linux, MacOS, NetBSD, Solaris, AIX, Android (with root access, tested on LineageOS 14.1 with QPython 2.5.0)
+* single Python 2.7 file, runs on Linux, MacOS, NetBSD, Windows 10, Solaris, AIX, Android (with root access, tested on LineageOS 14.1 with QPython 2.5.0)
 * supports TCP/UDP/ICMP traceroute
 * says what kind of traceroute is being run and to what port, so there's less chance of misinterpreting the output compared to standard traceroute